Panzer-Jack/easy-live2d/docs/en/guide/getting-started.md

 ## Basic Usage

-Here's a simple example showing how to load and display a Live2D model on a webpage:
+Here is a simple example showing how to load and display a Live2D model on a webpage:

 ```html
 <!DOCTYPE html>